How to Survive 4 Days of SEMA: A Guide for Enthusiasts and Professionals

 Footwear and Clothing

-The convention center's indoor temperature varies wildly between halls, especially when large exterior doors open to the outdoor lots.
+The convention center's indoor temperature varies between halls, especially when large exterior doors open to the outdoor lots.
 Layering a light jacket or zip-up over a t-shirt lets you adapt without carrying anything bulky.

 Power and Connectivity